OctoConsulting/workshop-watsonxai-foundations/self-guided-labs/level-1/lab-01-intro-to-prompt-engineering/README.md

 ### watsonx.ai Environments
 For self-study and customer demos, when able, the watsonx.ai GA environment should be used.
 The GA environment has a limited # of tokens so you would quickly use all of them during this workshop.

-So use teh [Tech Preview environment](https://workbench.res.ibm.com/) for this workshop.
+So use the [Tech Preview environment](https://workbench.res.ibm.com/) for this workshop.
 The BAM environment should not be used as it includes non-GA (non-generally available) models that may never be GA'd plus it has fewer compute resources than the Tech Preview.

 ### Complete the following exercises
 1. [Basics of Prompt Engineering](./prompt-engineering/prompt-engineering-basics.md)